bookofproofs/bookofproofs.github.io/_sources/history/19th-century/elderton.md

 7. Contributed to the development of tensor analysis and differential geometry.
 8. Was awarded the Keith Medal of the Royal Society of Edinburgh for her significant mathematical achievements.

 Born 31 December 1878, Fulham, London, England.
-Died 5 May1954, Stanborough Park, near Watford, Hertfordshire, England.
+Died 5 May 1954, Stanborough Park, near Watford, Hertfordshire, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Elderton/)